It’s time for your taxes.

 The IRS has announced that starting on January 29th, they will begin accepting e-filed returns for the 2018 tax season.
 Here are dates you should remember:

-- Mid October marks the deadline for your extension and when you must file your tax return since the IRS has not yet announced this date.
+- October 15 marks the deadline for your extension and when you must file your tax return since the IRS has not yet announced this date.

 The Earlier, the Better!